leonaprzechomski/leonaprzechomski.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 I am a Sociology PhD Student at University of Cologne.
-My research focuses on migration and discrimination but I am also interested in how COVID changed our society.
-I currently hold the [CGS Scholarship](https://cgs.uni-koeln.de/en/funding/cgs-scholarships).
+My research focuses on migration and discrimination.
+I am also interested in how COVID changed our society.
+I currently hold the [CGS Scholarship](https://cgs.uni-koeln.de/en/funding/cgs-scholarships) and work at the Chair of [Eldad Davidov](https://iss-wiso.uni-koeln.de/de/institut/personen-a-z/d/prof-dr-eldad-davidov).

 Follow me on [Twitter](https://twitter.com/przechomski)!